Molesey: Football

 Molesey F.C. is a non-league football team based in West Molesey.
 The club is currently a member of the Isthmian League and play at the Herds Renault Stadium, Walton Road.
 The original football club was established by former Corinthian player James Jenkinson Knox in Autumn 1892 under the name Hampton Court and East Molesey Association Football Club.
-Their first match was played on 24 September 1892 against Barnes, winning 14–5.
+Their first match was played on 24 September 1892 against Barnes.
 In 1946 Molesey United and West Molesey Old Boys merged to form Molesey Football Club.
 The new club joined the Surrey Intermediate League and won the league in their first season.

 Metropolitan Police F.C. is a non-league football team based in East Molesey and are based at the Imber Court Sports Ground.

 AFC Molesey is a former non-league football team that was also based in West Molesey, a member of the Surrey County Intermediate League (Western) Division One and played at the West Molesey Recreation Ground, Walton Road.
-Up to the date that the club folded, the club had seen its popularity grown significantly following its winning several honours including the Lower Junior County Cup in the 2007/08 season and successful consecutive league promotions.